chaslinux/chaslinux/README.md

 - 👀 I’m interested in ... creating a larger Linux community within my community.
 - 🌱 I’m currently learning ...
 BASH scripting.
 - 💞️ I’m looking to collaborate on ... deploying custom Xubuntu desktops through PXE.
 - 📫 How to reach me ...
-Twitter: @chaslinux
+Mastodon: @chaslinux@techhub.social

 <!---
 chaslinux/chaslinux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.